Google スプレッドシートとTrelloの連携イメージ

 Scroll down.

-Enter the required items.
+Enter the required fields.
 Click the box for the spreadsheet ID.

 When you click inside the box, the created sheets will be displayed in a list as shown in the image, so select the Google Sheets that you linked with Trello earlier.